 Varroa mites can wreak havoc on a beehive, often going unnoticed until it is too late.
 It is practically impossible to just look for varroa mites on the bees, so we can offer a definitive count of the varroa mite population in your hive and give advice based on what is found.

 Have your bees swarmed and you want to get them back?
 We can help you get your own bees back and transfer them into a new hive.
 There are certain tricks we can share with you to ensure your new (old) bees stay in their new hive, turning lemons into lemonade.

 Sometimes our schedules don't mesh well with our hobbies.
 If you aren't able to take care of your hives for a period of time, we can step in and help your bees while you are away.
 Whether that is feeding your bees are adding equipment to reduce the chances of swarming.

 SO WHAT DOES IT COST?

-For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $1.20 for each additional mile beyond 20.
+For example, if your apiary is 30 miles from our store, we would charge $125 for the first hour and $2 for each additional mile beyond 20.
 If we spent another 30 minutes with you and your bees, it would be only an additional 37.50.
 We don't charge mileage for the return trip.

 Our hourly consulting rate for virtual video chats and time on site is $75 per hour for the first hour and then 15-minute increments at $18.75 after that.
 We calculate our time from the point we start talking bees to when we stop.